 United States Geological Survey (USGS)

-WaterWatch is a U.S. Geological Survey (USGS) World Wide Web site that displays maps, graphs, and tables describing real-time, recent, and past streamflow conditions for the United States.
+WaterWatch is a U.S. Geological Survey (USGS) website that displays real-time, recent, and past streamflow conditions for the United States.
 The real-time information generally is updated on an hourly basis.
 WaterWatch provides streamgage-based maps that show the location of more than 3,000 long-term (30 years or more) USGS streamgages; use colors to represent streamflow conditions compared to historical streamflow; feature a point-and-click interface allowing users to retrieve graphs of stream stage (water elevation) and flow; and highlight locations where extreme hydrologic events, such as floods and droughts, are occurring.

 WaterWatch also provides hydrologic unit code (HUC) maps.
 HUC-based maps are derived from the streamgage-based maps and illustrate streamflow conditions in hydrologic regions.
 These maps show average streamflow conditions for 1-, 7-, 14-, and 28-day periods, and for monthly average streamflow; highlight regions of low flow or hydrologic drought; and provide historical runoff and streamflow conditions beginning in 1901.